 Students will be involved in four physical activities that will form the basis of the course learning.

 Activities include:

 PRACTICAL ELEMENTS THEORETICAL ELEMENTS

 Netball Tactical Awareness

 Track and Field Functional Anatomy

-Touch Exercise Physiology and Tactical
+Touch Exercise Physiology

-Table Tennis Awareness

-Ethics & Integrity in Sport
+Table Tennis Ethics and Integrity in Sport

-Students can be assessed across 7 objectives in preparation for Senior PE.
-This assessment process will be continuous throughout the year and mirrors the basic assessment requirements and standards of Senior Physical Education.
-Students will be assessed on both physical and written tasks.
-Physical assessment will contribute 40% of a student's Level of Achievement.
-Theory tasks will contribute 60% of the final grade.
+In preparation for Senior PE, students will be assessed using modes that mirror the assessment requirements and standards of Senior Physical Education.
+Students will complete an exam, report and folio tasks, which will contribute a majority of a student's Level of Achievement.
+Students will also be assessed on their performance across the four practical elements of the subject.

 Students should aim for two 45 minute study sessions per week to cover all areas effectively.
-These sessions should cover set homework, review of current and past work, and wider reading in the content areas being covered.
+These sessions should cover set homework, review of current and past work, and completion of assignments.